Why Chewing on One Side is Harmful: 7 Causes and Easy Fixes

 5. Cheek biting causing you to eat on one side only

-It is painful to accidentally keep biting the cheek when eating.
+It is painful to keep biting the cheek when eating.
 Over time, scar tissue can form, making the tissue larger and increasing the chances of biting it repeatedly.

 A person may avoid the area where they keep biting and will chew on the other side of the mouth.